nikoko13/help-center/content/1.creating-stories/coding-your-page/using-music-sound.md

 3. Click on the **Functions** tab on the right hand side and search for the following **blocks**:
     - **Play Music**
     - **Play Sound Effect**
-4. Add the block by clicking on the block or dragging it on your page.
+4. Add either block by clicking on the block or dragging it on your page.
+5. Click the **Select a sound** button located on the block to open a menu.
+6.